LouisLecouturier/cloud-computing-tp/README.md

 ## Deployement

-The app is deployed automatically using a azure github action
+The app is deployed automatically using an Azure Github Action

 ## Access